microsoft/azure-orbital-space-sdk/docs/security/security.md

 ## Platform Level Security Features:
 For Security, the first focus of the Azure Orbital Space SDK was to enforce key security features and considerations as a part of the cluster from the moment it is deployed.
 Below you will find an outlining of several of the key security features that have been built into our platform.

+### Cluster Level Certificate Management
+Cluster certificates is configurable and can be provided by the customer.
+In the event a certificate is not provided, one is generated and added to the host's trusted root authority

 ### Restricted Container Images:
 For our host and platform service images, we leverage a [build service] solution which enables us to build our service images on-orbit.
 And as part of this, we have a focus on keeping our services-lean and minimize the required storage.
 As part of this, we extended this goal to harden our container images by restricting our container images as far as possible.
 For more details on our container image build service, you can find details [here](./todo_build_service.md).